Pin with the flags of Germany and the European Union

 As the largest EU member state, Germany plays a key role in shaping the development cooperation of the European Union.
 In addition to that, the German government wants to make German development cooperation “more European” as a way of making the activities of the EU and its member states more efficient and more visible as a joint European contribution to sustainable development.
 The idea is to closely coordinate development, foreign and security policy so as to effectively prevent conflict, and support change processes in the EU’s partner countries.

-The focus is on Global Health, social standards for the global trade regime, eradicating hunger and poverty, climate action, Just Transition, migration, digital technology and gender equality.
+The focus is on eradicating hunger and poverty, climate action, Just Transition, migration, Global Health, social standards for the global trade regime, digital technology and gender equality.

 Germany works closely with the EU institutions and other EU member states for doing this.
 Among other things, Germany has successfully campaigned for the provision and production of vaccines in Africa as part of a Team Europe Initiative.
-In this regard, a lot has already been achieved in close collaboration with European and global partners.

-As at: 11/08/2022
+As at: 28/08/2025